UKCloud/documentation/articles/openstack/ostack-how-install-rhui.md

 ### DNS Failure

-Check the DNS lookup is working and you have the correct entry for Assured and Elevated.
+Check the DNS lookup is working, and you have the correct entry for Assured.

 ### 443 not accessible

-1. Check your firewall configuration, including local firewalls (`iptables`) and edge gateway.
+1. Check your firewall configuration, including local firewalls (iptables) and security groups applied to instances.

-2. Ensure you have the correct destination IP entry for Assured or Elevated.
+2. Ensure you have the correct destination IP entry.

 ### Incorrect version